What is Laura Spelman Hall in New York City

-What is Laura Spelman Hall NYC?
-You may not be surprised to find it’s condos for the super wealthy, but it’s origins are far from what you’d expect.
+What is Laura Spelman Hall in New York City?
+You may or may not be surprised that it’s a building of condos for the super wealthy in the West Village, but it’s origins are far from that.

 Located where Bleecker Street’s chain of high-priced boutiques peters out, the building at 320 West 12th is a curiosity.
-It used to be 607 Hudson Street, but that’s the tip worth following.
+It used to be 607 Hudson Street, and that’s a tip worth following.

-Hudson is not as chichi as West 12th Street, it seems, or maybe someone wants a complete break from a less elite past.
+Hudson is bland, not as chichi as West 12th Street, it seems, or maybe the owners wanted a complete break from a less elite past.

 Apartment sale prices have exceeded $20 million.
 We don’t know if the name change spiked the price, but when you have that kind of dough, you get to play.

-History on Abingdon Square: Laura Spelman Hall in New York City
+History on Abingdon Square: How Laura Spelman Hall came to New York City

 320 West 12th Street, now officially called “The Abingdon,” got it’s name from the square it faces.